-With remote control adapter When you use an analogue remote control unit, you can specify on the control panel which (maximum 2) potentiometer(s) you want to use.
+With remote control adapter When you use an analog remote control unit, you can specify on the control panel which (maximum 2) potentiometers you want to use.

-The potentiometers are called ANALOG 1 and ANALOG 2 in the control panel and refer to their own set parameters for the welding process, e.g. wire feed parameter (ANALOG 1) and voltage parameter (ANALOG 2) with MIG/MAG.
+The potentiometers are called ANALOG 1 and ANALOG 2 in the control panel and refer to their own set parameters for the welding process, for example, wire feed parameter (ANALOG 1) and voltage parameter (ANALOG 2) with MIG/MAG.